daniel-sjkdm/VaishnavismScrapper/README.md

   $ pip install -r requirements.txt
   ```

+3. If there won't be a connection to the database, comment the pipeline at settings.py.
+Otherwise leave it uncommented.

- 3. Run any of the following scrappers:
+4. Run any of the following scrappers:
   ```
-  $ scrapy crawl <spider> > ekadsi.json
+  $ scrapy crawl <spider> -o ekadsi.csv
   ```
   * Where spider is: ekadasi_spider or iskcon_events_spider

  The output files produced can be found at vaishnavism/vaishnavism/data.